WiNloSt/atom-es6-javascript/README.md

 Use the following keymaps to speed up your development.
 You can quickly terminate lines with semicolons or manipulate blocks of code with ease.

-#### End Line `CTRL-;`
+#### End Line with a semicolon `CTRL-;`
 Terminates the current line with a semicolon.

 #### End Line with a comma `CTRL-,`
 Terminates the current line with a comma (great for object literals).

-#### End New Line `CTRL-ENTER`
+#### End Line `CTRL-ENTER`
-Terminates the current line with a colon or semicolon, followed with a new line.
+Terminates the current line with a colon or semicolon.
 A comma is inserted when the cursor is inside an object literal, otherwise a semicolon is inserted.

 #### Easy Blocks `CTRL-B`
 Creates a statement block `{ ... }` with the selected text placed inside and properly indented.
 If the selection is already wrapped with a block, the block is removed and its content is unindented.